funnypolynomial/Kenbakuino/README.md

 See **kenbakuino.txt** for detailed information about the sketch.
 It attempts to accurately emulate the original, but with some extensions: read from an RTC, generate random numbers, load build-in programs, etc.

+**Note** if you download the **zip** from GitHub, after unzipping you will need to rename the "Kenbakuino-master" folder to just "Kenbakuino" since the IDE requires the folder to match the ino filename.

 There's also a [kit](https://www.adwaterandstir.com/kenbak/) which uses the sketch.

 Schematic (taken from PINS.H)